 Each state determines how their unemployment insurance benefits pool is funded.
 Two factors are used to calculate an employer’s contributions:

 - Tax Rate Schedules

 The wage bases and tax schedules are leveraged a different way in every state.
 Some states manage their unemployment better than others.
-Some states amassed huge debts during the last recession and their tax rates have remained relatively high to pay off those debts.
+Some states amassed huge debts during recent recessions and their tax rates have remained relatively high to pay off those debts.

-A few states did not enjoy the way their unemployment systems performed during that recession, so they are implementing them in new ways.
+A few states did not enjoy the way their unemployment systems performed during past recessions, so they are implementing them in new ways.
 This can mean unannounced changes to taxes, claims payments and taxable wage bases.

 In other states, the taxable wage base is indexed to the average wage or some other method.
 In those states the employer will most likely see their costs continue to rise even if their tax rate decreases somewhat.
 Also, tax rates are based on experience.
 If an organization has a recent history of no-fault layoffs, their unemployment taxes will increase to match their poor claims history – regardless of state-wide unemployment.

 Reimbursing employers have removed their organizations from the state managed unemployment insurance program so that they can manage their own individual programs.
 This allows them, through tools like third party administrators and custom insurance policies, to more actively control their annual unemployment insurance liability.
 They are less vulnerable to evolving state economic conditions and the actions of state legislatures.
 The can almost to the penny know how much their unemployment insurance is going to cost them from year to year.
 This allows for better utilization of their entire budget.